-There in one Dumeril’s ground boa at the Zoo, a male named Spaz.
-He was born at the Zoo in 1998.
+The Zoo is home to two Dumeril’s ground boas, a male named Spaz and a female named Ursula.
+Spaz was born at the Zoo in 1998.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 Listed as CITES Appendix I, which puts strict limits on its exportation from Madagascar.
 Their numbers are declining due to habitat destruction in order to create agricultural areas or grazing for livestock; they are killed due to fear and superstition.
 Their skins are sold in the markets of Madagascar as well as other countries.
 They are also exported to be sold in the pet trade.
 Diet Small animals such as birds, lizards and frogs.